RichardAsencio/1000-Days-Of-Code/LOG.md

 8. do the [MDN Learn Web Development](https://developer.mozilla.org/en-US/docs/Learn) and check on my []() to update my progress.

 9. do an Adobe Creative Suite course / start with AdobeXD / create a repo for my Adobe Suite Stuff

+10. look for the Late developer thing (the domain I bought) and the FreeCode camp virtual conf partner that hosts blogs etc,

 --------------------------------------------------------